[EN] - Creating a cluster with CoreOS and Docker

 b1fb3d2a3995f92a9ad8b5c623315c23d5822da58f6481c39f3be0bcab2727ea

-Now that we have a container running Nginx, we can build our unit-files
+Now that we have a container running Nginx, we can build our unit-files,

-to schedule the update of each services
+for this we will use Fleet to schedule the update of each services

 throughout the cluster, functioning as a centralized control interface

-that handles the systemd
+that handles the systemd of each cluster node.

-in the file description states that it is only a model:
+@ in the file description states that it is only a model:

 [Unit]